Effects of Electromagnetic Field of UHV Transmission Lines Exposure on Testis Tissue in Mice

 electric field was induced by three-phase voltage lines which were connected to a secondary coil of the step-up transformer; lines were assumed to be straight, parallel to each other, with an equal distance (0.3 m); magnetic field was induced by three-phase current lines connected to a secondary coil of the step-down transformer and located beneath the insulating board; ground clearance of central line of the insulating board was 0.45 meter; primary coils of two transformers were respectively connected to two three-phase voltage dividers; mice cages were fixed at one side of B phase line (mid line)

 Department of Education, Hebei Province, China

-Natural Science Foundation, Hebei Province, China
+National Natural Science Foundation of Hubei Province, China

 Park S et al.